byronbytes/NoLexa/README.md

 ### Resources
-If you want to help contribute this is a good place to start.
+If you want to help contribute these are good resources to start with.

 https://www.automatetheplanet.com/adb-cheat-sheet/